How To: 21 iPhone 16 Pro Features You Won't Find on Apple's iPhone 16 or 16 Plus

 While all four 2024 iPhone models have the new Camera Control button, 48 MP Fusion cameras, spatial photo and video capture, new Photographic Styles, a stronger Ceramic Shield front, faster MagSafe charging, USB-C connectivity, and iOS 18, there are still quite a few areas where the Pro models have a leg up over the non-Pro models.
 Some of the features below are exclusive to the iPhone 16 Pro and 16 Pro Max, so you won't even see them on the iPhone 15 Pro or 15 Pro Max.

 The Pro models may be more expensive, but there's a reason for that.
-Preorders go live on Sept.
-13, with a release date of Sept.
-20, so you have time to decide which iPhone 16 series model is right for you.
-Here's what you get with the Pros that you don't get on the iPhone 16 or 16 Plus:
+Preorders began on Sept.
+13, and the devices were officially released on Sept.
+20. Here's what you get with the Pros that you don't get on the iPhone 16 or 16 Plus:

 1. Titanium Enclosure